 In Ethiopia today, quiet agrarian achievers use the ancient water technology of vaska or pyramids.
 It is theirs and always was.

 Better known are Ethiopia’s dams.
 The Grand Ethiopian Renaissance Dam (Hidassie) is on the Blue Nile.
 With heights up to 800 metres, it is bigger than Egypt’s Aswan Dam, which Kruschev funded in the mid-1970s.
 Once full, Hidassie will create 71 small islands.

 Hidassie will fill: Ethiopians have sacrificed so much for this.
 This month, there has been huge loss inside our most beloved of lands.
-To hear the truth spoken in Amharic, click here.
+To hear the truth spoken in Amharic, tap or click here.